 Garda helicopter, 60 officers pursue three Cork burglary suspects

-Garda helicopter involved in search after man disturbs pair attempting to break into home
+Pair ram a Garda car after homeowner finds them attempting to break into house

 A Garda helicopter and up to 60 officers have been involved in a major search operation in Cork in which three men suspected of being involved in a number of burglaries and attempted burglaries are being pursued.
 File photograph: Stephen Collins/Collins.

-A Garda helicopter and up to 60 officers have been involved in a major search operation in Cork in which three men suspected of being involved in a number of burglaries and attempted burglaries are being pursued.
+A Garda helicopter and up to 60 officers were involved in a search in Cork for three men suspected over a number of burglaries and attempted burglaries.

-Gardaí were alerted to the men when a home owner disturbed two people attempting to break into a house on the Rochestown Road on the city’s southside at around 3pm on Thursday.
+Gardaí were alerted when a homeowner disturbed two people attempting to break into a house on the Rochestown Road on the city’s southside at around 3pm on Thursday.

-The two burglars fled to a waiting Audi A3, which was driven by a third man.
-The vehicle took off at speed and rammed a garda car which had attempted to block them in.
+The two burglars fled to a Audi A3, which was driven by a third man.
+The vehicle took off at speed and rammed a Garda car that had attempted to block them in.

-The Audi then drove on to the N40 at the Bloomfield Junction before turning east towards the Jack Lynch Tunnel.
-Just before entering the tunnel, the car drove up a service slip road and came down on the other side and headed west along the N40 pursued by a number of garda cars.
+The Audi then drove on to the N40 at the Bloomfield interchange before turning east toward the Jack Lynch Tunnel.
+Just before entering the tunnel, the car drove up a service slip road and came down on the other side and headed west along the N40 pursued by a number of Garda cars.

 The suspects abandoned the car just west of the Bloomfield Junction and ran across four lanes of traffic before entering parkland at the southern end of Mahon Golf Club.